Note: this is content from ÜberConf 2011. Please find current event information on our home page.

 Semantic Web Workshop

 The Web is changing faster than you can imagine and it is going to continue to do so.
+Rather than starting over from scratch each time, it builds on what has succeeded already.
 Webs of Documents are giving way to machine-processable Webs of Information.
 We no longer care about data containers, we only care about data and how it connects to what we already know.

 Perhaps the concepts of the Semantic Web initiative are new to you.
 Or perhaps you have been hearing for years how great technologies like RDF, SPARQL, SKOS and OWL are and have yet to see anything real come out of it.

-Whether you are jazzed or jaded, this workshop will provide you with the understanding of a technological tidal wave that is heading in your direction.
+Whether you are jazzed or jaded, this workshop will blow your mind and provide you with the understanding of a technological shift that is already upon us.

 In this workshop, we will: